Qwant/docker_mimir/readme.md

 * run a docker-compose up
 * import some data in mimir
-* run geocoder in it and write results in a local directory
+* run geocoder-tester in it and write results in a local directory

 To configure some stuff, some enviroment can be set in a `.env` file in the directory.